MODULES with corresponding design/inspiration

 Suprisingly there are currently no Rene Schmitz modules in my rig right now, but I have built several of his designs over time.
 Reference books are Ray Wilson Make:Analog Synth and Horowitz & Hill The Art of Electronics

-Here is my rig as of April 2022.
-To the right you can see my homemade Supro Thunderbolt clone, that I currently use for the synth.
-It probably does not do bass so good, but I love the throaty growl.
+Here is my rig as of September 2022.
+To the right you can see my Behringer bass amp, that I currently use for the synth.
+The line out is used for direct recording.
 The vibe is definitely grungy - no attention whatsoever has been given to appearance.